 Even Microsoft, long-time ally of x86 hardware, piled on the misery for Intel and AMD.
 Windows RT, released in late 2012, was the first version of Windows that would run on ARM-powered devices, theoretically giving Microsoft access to low-cost tablets and – potentially – freezing Intel out even more.
 However, the Windows RT platform flopped: in 2013 Microsoft had to take a $900 million write-down on its unsold Windows RT devices, and the company’s chief financial officer Amy Hood understated things spectacularly when she said “we know we have to do better, particularly on mobile devices.”

 While we were impressed with the Surface Pro 3, it's the best of a relatively bad bunch of so-called "two-in-one" devices which supposedly offer the best of both worlds: one minute a full Windows laptop, the next a tablet.
-The problem is that Windows 8's touch interface just isn't that good, and few developers have made apps for it.
-Instead, Microsoft's immediate future hangs on the success of Windows 10 which will run on everything from 4in smartphones to the largest-screened PCs and even the Xbox.
+The problem is that Windows 8's touch interface wasn't that good, and few developers made apps for it.
+Now, Microsoft's immediate future hangs on the success of Windows 10.

 Change focus to gaming – worth around £1.72bn to the British economy according to the Association for UK Interactive Entertainment – and there’s an entirely different story to be told.
 Intel does deal with graphics processing, of course, but its expertise lies in integrated graphics.
 Integrated graphics are ideal for small laptops: an integrated graphics processor doesn’t add much to the price of a laptop, doesn’t draw too much power and – contrary to popular opinion – does offer enough 3D processing oomph for the odd game.